waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Jasmine (Olivine City):** Uses Steel-type Pokémon.

 ### Current Strategy
-- ## Current Strategy: Path to Mahogany Town via Dark Cave
+- ## Current Strategy: Path to Mahogany Town via Ecruteak City
-1. Route 29 -> Cherrygrove City
-2. Route 30 -> Route 31
+1. Explore Ecruteak City for any key items or events.
+2. Exit Ecruteak City to the east, onto Route 42.
-3. Enter Dark Cave (East entrance on Route 31)
+3. Use SURF to cross the water on Route 42.
-4. Navigate Dark Cave using FLASH.
-5. Exit Dark Cave onto the 'new road' (likely Route 45/46).
-6. Proceed to Mahogany Town.
+4. Proceed to Mahogany Town.

 ## 12. Data Hygiene Notes
 - **Trainer Name Discrepancy (Route 42):** The trainer at (51, 9) is identified as 'POKEFAN_M' in the overworld map data but as 'HIKER BENJAMIN' in the battle text.
 The map data is the source of truth.